infinitered/ignite/docs/Guide.md

 Once it's up and running, you can use the Ignite CLI to [generate](./concept/Generators.md) components, screens, MST models, and more.

-Running into errors? have a look at [upgrading Ignite CLI](./cli/Upgrading-Ignite.md)
+Running into errors? have a look at [Troubleshooting](./cli/Troubleshooting.md)

 ### Ignite Boilerplate